fenago/data-science/lab_guides/Lab_1.md

 var2 = 160.88
 var1 + var2
 ```

 You should get the following output:

 ![](./images/B15019_01_03.jpg)

 Caption: Output of the addition of two variables

-In Python, you can perform other mathematical operations on numerical
-variables, such as multiplication (with the `*` operator) and
-division (with `/`).